 SSETI (Student Space Education and Technology Initiative)

-Background: The SSETI program was started by space-enthusiastic students from 21 European universities in 2000.
+The SSETI program was started by space-enthusiastic students from 21 European universities in 2000.
 They all were united by the desire and dream to work in a real space mission with the objective to build a microsatellite.
-A one-week kick-off meeting via the Internet from 9th to 13th October 2000 marks the beginning of the SSETI program.
+A one-week kick-off meeting via the Internet from 9th to 13th October 2000 marked the beginning of the SSETI program.
 The first step to create the first pan-European student satellite was made.
 1) 2)